Dangerous Animals in North America

 Food Source: Insects, honey, mules, deer, salmon, & occasionally bird eggs

-Fatalities: Few, although they attack humans more than Grizzly bears
+Fatalities: 1-5, although they attack humans more often than Grizzly bears

 Western Diamondback